uzit001/INST326-Financial-Transaction-Analytics-System/README.md

 Team: Uzzam Tariq, Keven Day, Kevin Miele, Angelo Montagnino

 ### The Problem
-People struggle to track their financial decisions and understand where their money is going.
+- People struggle to track their financial decisions and understand where their money is going.
-Small recurring charges like subscriptions can add up without them realizing.
+- Small recurring charges like subscriptions can add up without them realizing.

 ### Our Solution
 A Python application that:
--Tracks transactions across multiple account types
+- Tracks transactions across multiple account types
--Imports data from bank CSV/JSON exports
+- Imports data from bank CSV/JSON exports
--Provides insights on spending patterns
+- Provides insights on spending patterns
--Persists data between sessions
+- Persists data between sessions
--Generates detailed financial reports
+- Generates detailed financial reports

 ### Key Questions Answered
-✅ "How much money is in my account?"
+- "How much money is in my account?"
-✅ "Which account has the most money?"
+- "Which account has the most money?"
-✅ "What transactions have I made recently?"
+- "What transactions have I made recently?"
-✅ "Where is my money coming from?"
+- "Where is my money coming from?"
-✅ "Where is my money going?"
+- "Where is my money going?"

 # Features